How much does Travelex Money Card cost?

 The Travelex Money Card can make it easy for you to preload currencies for easy spending abroad.
 You won’t need to worry about exchange rates, because yours are locked in at purchase.
 And you’ll save on the foreign transaction and withdrawal fees that come with most credit cards.

 You have many options for travel money.
-As you get together your itinerary, compare the many cards out there before settling on one.
+As you organize your itinerary, compare the numerous cards out there before settling on one.